-Program skips first scans to skip over scans. • If Process scans to end of file File Options Help selected: process all remaining scans (upcast and downcast scans if Upcast and downcast selected; downcast scans only if downcast selected).
-File Setup Data Setup Miscellaneous Header V ✓ Process scans to end of file Scans to skip over 1 ● Binary - smaller file, processed faster than ASCII file by other SBE Data Processing modules. ✓ Process scans to end of file Scans to skip over 1 If Process scans to end of file not selected: process next scans to process.
-Scans to process 1 Convert downcast data, or upcast and downcast data.
-Output format ASCII output Create converted data file only, bottle file only (for subsequent processing by Bottle Summary), or both.
-Create file types Create both data and bottle file Image: Create both data and bottle file Select to replace existing header in input file with header in .hdr file.
+Program skips first scans to skip over scans. • If Process scans to end of file File Options Help selected: process all remaining scans (upcast and downcast scans if Upcast and downcast selected; downcast selected; downcast selected).
+File Setup Data Setup Miscellaneous Header V Process scans to end of file ASCII - larger file, can be viewed with a text editor.
+Translate can translate converted data file from binary to ASCII or vice versa.
+If Process scans to end of file not selected: process next scans to process.
+Scans to process Output format ASCII output Create converted data file only, bottle file only (for subsequent processing by Bottle Summary), or both.
+Create file types Create both data and bottle file Select to replace existing header in input file with header in .hdr file.
 Program looks for a file with a matching name (but .hdr extension) in same directory as input file.
-Source of scan range data Scans marked with bottle confirm bit Source of data for creating bottle file: Scan range offset [s] 0 Define scans from CTD data file to be included in bottle file.
-Scan range duration [s] 2 Define scans from CTD data file, with same file name - auto fire module or ECO .afm file, bottle log .bl file, or bottle scan range .bsr file, or Scan range duration [s] 2 Files below.
-Select which variables to convert and output (see dialog box below).
-Merge separate header file confirm bit in input data file Select Dutput Variables water Bottle (.ros) Files below.
+Source of scan range data Scans marked with bottle confirm bit Scan range offset [s] 0 Define scans from CTD data file to be included in bottle file: Scan range duration [s] 0 Define scans from CTD data file to be included in bottle file: Scan range duration [s] 0 Define scans from CTD data file, with same file name - auto fire module or ECO .afm file, bottle log .bl file, or bottle scan range .bsr file, or Scans marked with bottle 0 Scans marked with bottle Scans marked with bottle 0 Scans marked with bottle Scans marked with bottle 0 Scans marked with bottle Scans marked with bottle 0 Scans marked with bottle Select which variables to convert and output (see dialog box below).
+Merge separate header file confirm bit in input data file Select Output Variables water Bottle (.ros) Files below.
 Select start time source for header: Instrument's time stamp - instrument's time stamp in first data scan (if available) or in header of input raw data file.
 NMEA time - time from a NMEA device that was integrated with system; time in first data scan (if available) or in header of input raw data file.
-Source for start time in output .cnv header Instrument's time stamp Instrument's time stamp NMEA time Prompt for start time and/or note Select to have software prompt you to modify start time to put in output .cnv header (instead of using one of sources for start time listed above), or to add a note to output .cnv header.
-System UTC - computer time in first data scan (if available) or in header of input raw data file.
+Source for start time in output .cnv header Instrument's time stamp Instrument's time stamp Image: NMEA time Image: NMEA time System UTC - computer time in first data scan (if available) or in header of input raw data file.
 Upload time - time that data was uploaded from instrument's Start Process Exit Cancel memory.
 Begin processing data.
 Status field on File Setup tab shows Processing complete when done.
 If Confirm Program Setup Change was selected in Options menu - If you made changes and did not Save or Save As, program asks if you want to save changes.
-If Confirm Program Setup Change was not selected in Options menu - Button says Save &amp; Exit.
+If Confirm Program Setup Change was not selected in Options menu - Button says Save & Exit.
 If you do not want to save changes, use Cancel button to exit.